-FREN 4132 Seventeenth Cent French Literature
+FREN 4132 Seventeenth Century French Literature 3 cr.
 A study of the principal writers of the baroque and classical periods with emphasis on the classical ideal and its formation in the non-theatrical genres.

 FREN 4140 French Literature of the Eighteenth Century Origins and development of the philosophical movement in France; the novel and the theatre.
 Montesquieu, Marivaux, Prévost, and Voltaire up to 1750.